 What if a migrant during Covid-19 intends to stay in the UK?

-If a migrant decides to stay in the UK then needs to apply for the necessary leave to remain to regularise.
-Although, a migrant can submit an application form from within the UK; however, it most of instances needs to apply for a visa from the home country.
-Moreover, the migrant needs to meet the requirements of the route and pay the Home Office application fee.
+If a migrant decides to stay in the UK, then needs to apply for the necessary leave to remain to regularise.
+Although, a migrant can apply from within the UK; however, in most instances needs to apply for a visa from the home country.
+Moreover, the migrant needs to meet the requirements of the route and pay the fee.

 What if a person has overstayed in the UK during Covid-19?

-If a migrant’s visa or leave has expired between 24 January 2020 and 31 August 2020 then there is no future adverse immigration consequences even if during this period the migrant is not able to make an application to regularise his/her stay in the UK.
-However, if a migrant has not applied to regularise his/her stay or submitted a request for an exceptional assurance then needs to make arrangements to leave the UK.
+If a migrant’s visa or leave has expired between 24 January 2020 and 31 August 2020 then there are no future adverse immigration consequences even if during this period, the migrant is not able to make an application to regularise their stay in the UK.
+However, if a migrant has not applied to regularise their stay or submitted a request for an exceptional assurance then needs to decide to leave the UK.

 Immigration and Visa Services

 As immigration and visa services are an essential service, therefore, a person can still travel to attend appointment and enrol biometrics during Covid-19 pandemic.

 When you apply for a visa, settlement (‘indefinite leave to remain’) or citizenship in the UK, you’ll usually need to use UK Visa and Citizenship Application Services (UKVCAS).